 Note that students planning to study abroad must normally elect at least one German studies course in each semester prior to their semester or year abroad.

 Any student of German studies will benefit from combining language study with first-hand experience of the complex workings of German-speaking cultures, past and present, within the context of global change.
 Study abroad deepens academic experience by creating opportunities to challenge theory and to engage practice.

 Where to Study:

-The German Studies Department recommends Mount Holyoke’s exchange partners in Germany, the Universities of Bonn, Leipzig, and Potsdam.
-Mount Holyoke may nominate students to study for a full academic year or spring semester at these universities:
+The German Studies Department recommends Mount Holyoke’s exchange partner in Germany, the University of Leipzig.
+Mount Holyoke may nominate students to study for a full academic year or spring semester:

 - Universität Leipzig: Students who wish to study for an entire year in Leipzig are eligible for the special exchange fellowship.
 Priority for the fellowship is given to undergraduate students who receive financial aid from Mount Holyoke.
 To apply, students must complete the separate application for a Laurel Fellowship.
 The student selected as the recipient of the exchange fellowship pays no tuition and receives a stipend from the university to cover basic living expenses.
 The student selected for the exchange fellowship is also eligible for a Barrett Travel Award ($1,000.00) to cover travel expenses.
 Students interested in this exchange should read the extremely valuable informational pamphlet written and revised by MHC students who spent the year in Leipzig.

 Students may also choose to apply to one of the other approved programs in a German-speaking country.

 For a list of where past and present German studies majors have studied and a summary of the courses that they took abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.